msgProc: Timers

 const timerId = wakaPAC.setTimer(this.pacId, 1000);

-Creates a timer that fires every elapse milliseconds.
-Returns an auto-generated timer ID that you use to identify the timer in MSG_TIMER events and to kill the timer later.
+Creates a timer that fires MSG_TIMER every elapse milliseconds.
+Returns a timer ID used to identify the timer in MSG_TIMER events and to kill it later.

 Parameter Type Description